 - 1. Regular attendance is mandatory for your success in this course.
 Attendance will be taken in every class.
-It is the student's responsibility to contact the instructor BEFORE each planned or school-sponsored absence.
-Students may join lecture in person or via Microsoft Teams. - 2.
+It is the student's responsibility to contact the instructor BEFORE each planned or school-sponsored absence. - 2.
 In this course, participation will be evaluated with surveys, by assignments students will complete and submit via Dropbox in eLearn, and in other methods specified throughout the course. - 3.
 Homework will be administered through the online package MyOpenMath.
 Homework assignments will have an unlimited number of attempts up to the date of the unit test.
-Homework assignments will not be extended beyond the unit test. - 4.
-Quizzes will be administered in-class, through the online package MyOpenMath, or eLearn.
+Homework assignments will not be extended beyond the unit test.

+- 4. Quizzes will be administered in-class, through the online package MyOpenMath, or eLearn.
 For online quizzes, students have 3 attempts per quiz up to the date of the unit test.
 Quizzes will not be extended beyond the unit test. - 5.
-Three, unit tests and a final exam will be administered via a paper test.
-Students must take the test in-person.
-More testing information will be posted in eLearn and discussed before the first test.
+Three, unit tests and a final exam will be given in class.
 Students will be allowed to make-up one missed test if they contact the instructor prior to the absence or within 24 hours of the absence.
 Students have one week to make up a test.
+Make-up tests may be administered virtually.
 The lowest test score will be replaced by the final exam, if it helps the student's overall grade. - 6.
 There will be a comprehensive final exam.
 For financial aid purposes, students should plan to attend the final exam.
-The final exam for this course will be administered from 10:15am 12:15pm on Wednesday, Dec.
-6.
+The final exam for this course will be administered from 10:15am 12:15pm on Monday, December 4th.